Mical155/Mical155-Unit-03-assignment-DigitalPortfolio/Documentation/design/test.md

 ## 1st improvement

 The first piece of feedback that I received from Patryk was for me to 'write about MOS (Microsoft Office Specialist)'.
-Including information about my exams on the Microsoft Office Specialist I believe is not important at this time since I have not finished all of them yet.
-If I had finished all of them however, I would include this on my portfolio.
+Including information about my exams on the Microsoft Office Specialist exams I believe can prove quite useful in gaining the attention of potential IT employers since the Microsoft software such as Word, PowerPoint and Excel are commonly used in IT workplaces, so it would be ideal to highlight the fact that I have some experience and knowledge of them.

 ## 2nd improvement